 - Inayat Bunglawala v Express Newspapers Limited (2008) – counsel for the claimant, the assistant secretary-general of the Muslim Council of Britain.
 Settled with substantial damages paid to Claimant.

-- Martyn Jones MP v Associated Newspapers EWHC 1489 – junior counsel for defendant newspaper in jury trial.
-Significant judgment on indemnity costs, Part 36 offers and CFA claimants;
+- Martyn Jones MP v Associated Newspapers EWHC 1489 – junior counsel for defendant newspaper in jury trial of justification defence.
+Significant judgment on indemnity costs, Part 36 offers and CFA claimants.

-- Lowe v Associated Newspapers WLR 595 – junior counsel for defendant (led by Victoria Sharp QC) in significant fair comment case (“the most important decision of the past year for the development of the law of defamation”);
+- Lowe v Associated Newspapers 2 WLR 595 – junior counsel for defendant (led by Victoria Sharp QC) in significant fair comment case (“the most important decision of the past year for the development of the law of defamation”).

 - Neil and Christine Hamilton v Max Clifford, News Group Newspapers and Express Newspapers EWHC 1542 – acted for the claimants (led by Richard Hartley QC) in libel actions arising from Nadine Milroy-Sloan’s false accusations of rape.
 Successful application before Mr Justice Eady to strike out the defence of fair comment.

 - Sofola v Lloyds Bank PLC EWHC 1335 – counsel for the defendant in a claim for slander, breach of confidence and for damages and rectification under the Data Protection Act 1998.